On the generalization of the Kruskal-Szekeres coordinates: a global conformal charting of the Reissner-Nordstrom spacetime: Constructing CCGs for Reissner–Nordström spacetime

-This relaxed version of the conformal factor is guaranteed to be smooth and semi-positive everywhere in coordinates $(\tilde{u},\tilde{v})$.
-Before we move to construct the type-II coordinates $\mathcal{GK_{II}}$, there are three features of the metric worth commenting on.
+However, this is not the end of the story.
+Similar to the Schwarzschild case, the Jacobian and its higher-order relatives will be undefined at the horizons, thus it is not straightforward to take the derivatives of the conformal factor implicitly.
+This is some kind of warning to the reader to avoid inferring that the modulus invoked in equation (\ref{I-Type Metric}) means that the metric is not differentiable there.
+At the end of the day, the Jacobian itself is ill-defined or invertable near to the horizons.
+In other words, to check the differentiability of the metric in these coordinates, the metric should be fully written in terms of the CCG Kruksal coordinate first, as this will invoke generalized Lambert functions.
+This might be easier to handle numerically.
+However, no matter if these kinks cause a non-differentiablility of the metric or not near the horizons, we can always get rid of them; for instance via the use of relaxation functions.
+In short, another set of coordinates $(\tilde{u},\tilde{v})$ can be introduced which will inherit the properties mentioned above and possess a relaxed (without Kinks) conformal factor at $r_{+}$ and $r_{-}$.
+As a consequence, the metric will be guaranteed to be $C^\infty$ if these Kinks were the only problem in these old coordinates.
+We list the relaxed version of the example of type-I in Appendix \ref{Appendix B}.
+Before we move to construct the type-II coordinates $\mathcal{GK_{II}}$, there are two features of the metric worth commenting on.
 First, the metric is not asymptotically flat and is different from the $\mathcal{K_{\pm}}$ coordinates where the induced metric on the submanifold $M_2=\mathcal{M}\symbol{92} SO(3)$ is asymptotically vanishing.
 In $\mathcal{GK_{I}}$ coordinates the induced metric on $M_2$ blows up.
-This is completely natural as the coordinates are compact, hence the proper distance is invariant.
-Second, the $\mathcal{GK_{I}}$ coordinates are dynamically casting the metric since the conformal factor includes explicit time dependence after and before the relaxation.
-This prevents the $r$ and $t$ from being related to $(\tilde{u},\tilde{v})$ by simple transformation similar to (\ref{radialplus},\ref{radialminus}).
-Third, the integral $I_{2}$ defining $(\tilde{u},\tilde{v})$ is given by
+This is completely natural as the coordinates are compact, hence the proper distances is invariant.
+Second, the $\mathcal{GK_{I}}$ coordinates are dynamically casting \cite{Wei_private,wei_2023} the metric since the conformal factor includes explicit time dependence after and before the relaxation.
+This prevents the $r$ and $t$ from being related to $(\tilde{u},\tilde{v})$ by simple transformation similar to (\ref{radialplus}, \ref{radialminus}).

-The $q>1$ cases could be evaluated numerically, however, analytical methods could still be helpful in studying the relation between $\mathcal{K_{\pm}}$ and $\mathcal{GK_{I}}$ at any point.
-This could be achieved for example by employing series expansion, as mentioned earlier.
-Moreover, if we manage to invert equations (\ref{I-Type modified}) to solve explicitly for the null coordinates in terms of $\mathcal{GK_{I}}$, then we could employ the generalized Lambert function to solve for $(t,r)$ explicitly as well.
-Such an expansion is expected to recover equations (\ref{radialminus}) and (\ref{radialplus}) near to the horizons $r=r_{-}$ and $r=r_{+}$, respectively.